noirbizarre/ensure.nvim/README.md

             enable = {},   -- Servers to enable
             disable = {},  -- Servers to disable (takes precedence)
-            auto = false,  -- Auto-detect servers (boolean or table) -- Server configs are passed to vim.lsp.config() server_name = { settings = {} },
+            auto = false,  -- Auto-detect servers (boolean or table) clear = false, -- Clear all previously enabled LSPs and their configs -- Server configs are passed to vim.lsp.config() server_name = { settings = {} },
         },